gentoo/portage/man/ebuild.1.rst

     from the filesystem by running the ``pkg_postrm`` function from the ebuild.

 config
-    Run package-specific actions that are need after the *emerge* process has completed by running the ``pkg_config`` function from the ebuild.
+    Run package-specific actions that are needed after the *emerge* process has completed by running the ``pkg_config`` function from the ebuild.
 This usually means setting up configuration files or other similar setup tasks that the user may wish to do.